Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Commutative extensions of term functions

-Because ordered subrings of real closed fields have unique extensions to real closed subfields, we will be able to restrict our attention to extending subrings by algebraically independent elements.
-If $X$ is a subring of a real closed field and $Z$ is a subset of that real closed field, we let $X[Z]$ be the subring of the real closed field generated by $X\cup Z$.
+Because ordered subrings of real-closed fields have unique extensions to real-closed subfields, we will be able to restrict our attention to extending subrings by algebraically independent elements.
+If $X$ is a subring of a real-closed field and $Z$ is a subset of that real-closed field, we let $X[Z]$ be the subring of the real-closed field generated by $X\cup Z$.
 We continue with conventions similar to those outlined earlier in the section.
-Specifically we assume: \begin{enumerate} \item $M$ is a c.t.m. of ZFC. \item $P$ is the poset adding generic reals indexed by $\theta$. \item $G$ is $P$-generic over $M$. \item $F$ is an ultrapower of $\R$ over a standard non-principal ultrafilter on $\omega$ in M[G]. \item $X$ is a countable, AS, ordered subring of $F$. \item $Y$ is an ordered subring of $\ea$ and closed under partial sums and coefficients. \item $\phi:X\to Y$ is a level extendable $\R$-isomorphism. \end{enumerate} We wish to prove analogues of Johnson's theorems that extendable functions may be extended by a specified element. \begin{lemma} Suppose $\phi:X\to Y$ is an extendable function, $r\in \R$ and $r\nin X$.
-Then there is an extension of $\phi$ to an extendable function $\psi:X[r] \to Y[r]$. \end{lemma} Proof: If $r$ is in the real closure of $X$ in $F$.
-Then $r\in Y\cap \R=X\cap \R$.
-Therefore if $r\nin X$, then $r$ is AI over $X$ and $Y$.
-Let $\phi^*$ be the $R$-monomorphism extending $\phi$ to the real closure of $X$.
-Then $\phi^*$ is $R$-linear, the real closure of $X$ and the real closure of $Y$ contain precisely the same real numbers, and the real closure of $X$ is full.
+Specifically we assume: \begin{enumerate} \item $M$ is a c.t.m. of ZFC \item $P$ is the poset adding generic reals indexed by $\theta$ \item $G$ is $P$-generic over $M$ \item $F$ is the ring of finite elements of a standard ultrapower of $\R$ over $\omega$ in M[G] \item $X\subset F$ \item $Y\subset \ea$ \item $\phi:X\to Y$ is extendable. \end{enumerate} We wish to prove analogues of Johnson's theorems that extendable functions may be extended by a specified element.
+Throughout the arguments of this section, we will commonly use $x$ to represent an element of $F$, and also to represent the variable in the power series representations of member of $\ea$.
+Presumably the context will make clear which use is intended. \begin{lemma} Suppose $\phi:X\to Y$ is an extendable function, $r\in \R$ and $r$ is transcendental over $X$.
+Then there is an extendable function that extends $\phi$, $\psi:X[r] \to Y[r]$. \end{lemma} Proof: Let $\phi^*$ be the $\R$-monomorphism extending $\phi$ to the real closure of $X$.
+Then $\phi^*\restrict_{\R\cap X}$ is $\R$-linear.
+Suppose that $r$ is transcendental over $X$.
+The real closure of $X$ and the real closure of $Y$ contain precisely the same real numbers and are full.
 By Lemma \ref{thm3.2}, there is an $\R$-monomorphic extension of $\phi^*$, $\psi^*$, to the real closure of the field generated by $X[r]$.
-Let Then $\psi$ is extendable. \halmos \begin{lemma} Suppose $\phi:X\to Y$ is an extendable function, $x\in F$ has strict level $\alpha$, $x$ is transcendental over $X\cup (M[G_{\beta}]\cap F)$ (for all $\beta<\alpha$) and the real closure of the field generated by $X\cup \{ x\}$ is full.
-Then there is $\bar{X}\supseteq X[x]$ and an extendable $\R$-monomorphism extending $\phi$, $\psi:\bar{X}\to \ea$. \end{lemma} Proof: If $x\in \R$, we let $y=r$ and apply Lemma \ref{thm6.8}.
-So we assume that $x\nin \R$, and that the real closure of $X[x]$ is full.
+Let $\psi=\psi^*\restrict_{X[r]}$.
+Then $\psi$ is extendable. \halmos \begin{lemma} Suppose $\phi:X\to Y$ is an extendable function, $x\in F$ has strict level, and is transcendental over $X$.
+Then there is $\bar{X}\supseteq X[x]$ and extendable $\psi:\bar{X} \to \ea$ that extends $\phi$. \end{lemma} Proof: If $x\in \R$, then apply Lemma \ref{thm6.8}.
+Assume $x\nin \R$.
+We may assume that $x$ is infinitesimal.
+Let $(l,u)$ be the gap formed by $x$ in $X$, $L=\phi[l]$ and $U=\phi[u]$.
+The Esterle algebra is an $\eta_1$-ordering, so there is $y\in \ea$ that witnesses the gap $(L,U)$.
+By application of Johnson's Lemma \ref{thm3.3}, there is $y\in \ea$ that witnesses the gap $(L,U)$ and such that the real closure of the field extending $Y[y]$ is full.
+Although the existence of such an element can be used to advantage, the element $y$ may fail to have some of the properties we require for a morass construction.